sergiomartins8/test-automation-bootstrap/docs/documentation.md

 ````

 > ⚠️ Requires the mock server address to be set using the property `-Dmock.server.address` and the mock server listener.
+>
 > Example: `-Dmock.server.address=0.0.0.0:3000  -Dlistener=${package}/utils/listeners/MockServerListener.java`

-### Checkstyle
+## Checkstyle

-This feature integrates the template with a code linter, so that everyone follows the same code style within the team.
+This feature integrates your project with a code linter, so that everyone follows the same code style within the team.
-Executable through: `$ mvn validate`
+Executable through: `$ mvn validate`.

-### SonarQube
+## SonarQube

 Using [SonarQube](https://www.sonarqube.org/) feature integration, it allows you to execute tasks such as static analysis, code coverage or even implement your code quality gate.
-Executable through: `$ mvn sonar:sonar -Dsonar.host.url=http://<<docker_ip>>:9090`
+Executable through: `$ mvn sonar:sonar -Dsonar.host.url=http://<<docker_ip>>:9090`.

-### Github-actions
+## Github-actions 🤖

 Use this feature if you are using github for your source code.
-It provides a pretty handy continuous integration pipeline using github-actions, under `.github/workflows/`.
+It provides a pretty handy continuous integration pipeline using [github-actions](https://help.github.com/en/actions), under `.github/workflows/`.

 ##### Snippet
 ```yaml
 name: github-actions